Maciejlys/CountdownTimer-react/README.md

 # About
-This is my first attempt at creating my own idea with typescript and react.
-It took me 5h and I learned a lot!\
+This is my first attempt at creating my own idea with typescript and react.<br />It took me 5h and I learned a lot!

 U can see this project there:
 [Live](https://maciejlys.github.io/CountdownTimer-react/)